ballerina-platform/ballerina-spec/beps/tool-scan/1495_enhance_bal_scan_output.md

 `bal scan` supports SARIF and Ballerina JSON output formats for reporting static-analysis findings.
 The goal of this proposal is to make these outputs directly useful in external scan platforms such as SonarQube and CodeQL.

 The current output provides only basic information such as the rule identifier, rule description, rule kind, and violation location.
-Several fields that these platforms rely on to present rich security findings — a detailed description, security severity, default configuration level, precision, and CWE/OWASP coverage — are missing from the output.
+Several fields that these platforms rely on to present rich security findings — a detailed description, default severity level, and CWE/OWASP coverage — are missing from the output.
 In particular, important SARIF fields defined by the SARIF schema are not currently populated.

 This proposal enhances both outputs so consumers can gauge the severity, reliability, and standards coverage of a finding directly from the tool output, and explains how the currently missing fields can be represented by adjusting the output JSON model.
 It does not attempt to match any single platform's model; instead it adds the fields needed to support a range of platforms.